GonzaloPerezBlasco/D3MLPolarization/TestAModelFolder/FileReadingStoring/READMEAmorphousFileLectureTests.md

 Some parts of the code might use data from different sessions.
 It is safer to erase them and create all files from scratch everytime.
 This is not a big deal because this code file should only be run once unless the data base changes.

 Some experiments did not pass the filtering methods of the previous functions despite looking very promising.
-Also, some experiments were not adequate yet they passed all of the filtering process.
+Also, some experiments were not adequate however they passed all of the filtering process.
 That is why we will store the names of those files manually.
 The code will take all zipped folders from the folder _D3Files_ and prepare them to get their .fli files extracted.

 First, it will check if there are duplicate zip folders.
 To check it it will compare the folder name and the hash sha256.
 Duplicate folders will be erased.
 For more information about hash sha256 check for example: